ChengWeiGu/FATEK-PLC/README.md

 1. The setting file: plc.ini
 2. The function for reading config: ConfigReader.py
-3. Start the program by command:  python main.py
+3. Start the program by commanding:  python main.py

 ## Reference:
 More related applications are available from the github: